marysinaida/Password-locker/README.md

 2.You can use this command (git clone *my link*) to clone the project to your machine if you have git .

-3.cd into the project folder and open in text editor.
+3.cd into the project folder and open in text editor either code. or atom.
 4.Then run chmod +x run.py on your project directory.

 5.Run  ./run.py to launch the program.